Ughuuu/ughuuu.github.io/about.md

 title: dragos & madalina
 permalink: /about/
 layout: page
-excerpt: Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
-This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using my own simple theme.
+excerpt: Hey hey.
+We are two people just like you, but from Romania.
+Madalina is the artsy girl, and Dragos, the geeky coder.
 comments: false
 ---

-Two people from Romania, living in the Netherlands.
+Two people just like you, but from Romania, and currently living in the Netherlands.
+Madalina is the artsy girl, and Dragos, the geeky coder.

 **may u needs ✨**